Anksharskarp/Anksharskarp/README.md

 - 💬 Ask me about Java, C/C++, Minecraft modding, and Codeforces/Codechef/USACO!
 - 📫 How to reach me: anksharskarp@gmail.com
 - 🖥️ Connect via Discord: Anksharskarp#5814
 - 🎶 Fun fact: I play the violin 🎻 and enjoy 3D design and graphical modeling 🔧.
-Currently hardstuck USACO Gold 🏅 and trying to figure out how linear algebra works.
+Currently stumbling through USACO Gold 🏅 and trying (albeit  unsuccessfully) to figure out linear algebra.
 Check out my repositories, and open pull requests/issues with anything cool you want to have added!